-A side effect of Covid-19 that stirs up my interest in the fitness boom and in particular the running boom.
-According to a study from researchers and reviewers at Run Repeat, people who normally exercise up to one to two times/week have increased exercising by 88 per cent on average during COVID-19.
 The study of almost 13,000 people from 139 countries, found that avid exercises were doing a little less, and this was likely to be due to gyms and swimming pools being inaccessible.
-However, when it came to running the newbies continued to thrive, with runners who normally only participate once or twice a week increasing their participation by 117 per cent on average.
+However, when it came to getting their trainers on and getting out for a run the newbies continued to thrive, with runners who normally only participate once or twice a week increasing their participation by 117 per cent on average.
 Those previously running up to three times a week reported an increase of 55 per cent on average.

 In May, endurancebusiness.com spoke with Gary Raucher, Executive Vice President of Category at ASICS EMEA.
 During the discussion, Gary said the running boom presents opportunities for the wider endurance sports industry.
 He also stressed the importance of running, and all forms of exercise, for maintaining mental health.